-“Betsy the Chimpanzee in the Baltimore Zoo is given some paints and some paper; with them she creates various products, some of which might be called paintings.
-Even if Betsy’s works are not masterpieces, they are undeniable interesting and appealing in their own way.
+“Betsy the Chimpanzee in the Baltimore Zoo is given some paints and some paper; with them, she creates various products, some of which might be called paintings.
+Even if Betsy’s works are not masterpieces, they are undeniably interesting and appealing in their own way.
 Selected pieces of Betsy’s paintings are displayed for a month at the Field Museum of Natural History in Chicago then at the Chicago Art Institute.
 In both exhibitions, Betsy’s works are greatly admired by the viewing public.” — Puzzles about Art

 The Aesthetic Question: